amiaopensource/apex_video_kit_docs/video_digi_workflow.md

 	Most capture software is unfortunately hardware dependent, so best to make a choice on an A/D first (if you need one).
 Budget, but also media type, will be the two biggest factors in selecting a device.
 Check out the [Minimum Viable Station Documentation](https://ablwr.github.io/blog/2016/12/02/minimum-viable-transfer-station-documentation/) on Ashley Blewer’s website for recommendations.

+## Step 4: How do I monitor what I’m digitizing?

+* **How does it sound?**

+	Playback devices will often have “meters” that show sound levels of the media being played back.
+Better still, look for a headphone output so you can listen in.
+Best case scenario, run the audio from the playback device through a mixer so you can monitor and adjust audio independent of the playback device.

+* **What does it look like?**

+	Send the video signal to a monitor before sending it to the computer so you can see the picture as it is playing back.
+Consider using a distribution amplifier to split the video signal, so you can send one signal directly to the computer and one signal to the monitor.
+* **How does it look?**

+	Use objective measurements to assess the video signal, not your eye.
+Waveform monitors and vectorscopes are the best way to do this, if you have access to them.
+If you don’t have these devices, use a digital waveform monitor and vectorscope in your video capture software (more on software in the next step).

 ## Step 5: How do I create a video file?